 Staying true to Tom's original core values, the produce is still fresh, the people are still genuine, and visitors are always welcome.
 Tom wouldn't like it any other way.

-My visit and rideThey opened the storage shed, a covered bridge and I saw the train inside.
+Our Visit and RideThe crew opened the storage shed, which was a covered bridge, and inside was the train.

-The train inside the shed while the crew checked the gauge of the track.
+Once the crew checked the gauge of the track, a safety run was performed.

-The inside of the Covered Bridge has unique transportation items on the one side.
-We came back into sunlight where my camera stopped working.
-Once we detrained, I took out the memory card, took the lens off the camera body then removed the battery.
-Doing all these things returned my camera to life so we bought another set of tickets for our second run on the train.
+On the left were some carriages.
+We emerged into sunlight and for an unknown reason, my camera stopped working.
+Once we detrained, I removed the memory card, took the lens off the body and removed the battery, all of which solved the problem so we bought another set of tickets for our second run.

-The south loop track as we headed out of the covered bridge.
+The south loop track as we made our way to the covered bridge.

 A moose on the hill.